Oh God, not today. Please, not today.

 So, he grabbed his belongings and ran out in the cold.
 “Kiken,” the attendant called out behind him.
 Danger.

 Tyler could barely open the door to leave with a pile of snow blocking it and the storm trying to slam it shut.
 He wasn’t entirely sure what his plan was.
-Maybe it was just to try to hail a cab or hitch a ride from someone passing by.
-There had to be someone eventually, right?
+Maybe it was just to try to hail a cab or hitch a ride from someone passing by, if someone ever came, that is.
 All he knew was that some strange feeling demanded he leave the station no matter what.

 Tyler ventured further, losing sight of the station completely now.
 Fresh snow had already filled his zigzagging footprints.
-He slowly began to realize he was lost.
-Yet he had no desire to turn back.
+He slowly began to realize he was lost yet had no desire to turn back.
 He was determined to find a way out, and he ran faster now.

 The pull on him grew stronger and stronger.
 It warmed every inch of his body to the point where the freezing cold no longer bothered him, and the wind turned from a howl to a soothing lullaby.